-The explosive experts were from the U.S. and were said to be behind the explosions in The Towering Inferno.
+The explosive experts were from the U.S. and worked on The Towering Inferno.
 Nansun Shi Nan-Sheng, a woman who was the sole producer and co-produced Double Team, revealed that Jean-Claude didn’t ask for much.
 He only brought an assistant and another for the set (maybe a coke gofer).
 Lela Mochon surprised Nansun even more with her modesty.
 She didn’t bring anyone with her and didn’t mind the H.K. crew.
 When asked how much will he get for his part as the action director, Sammo expressed that money doesn’t matter since he and Hark have been friends for such a long time if not collaborators for the same length.
 Sammo recalled that he spent 5 days on Double Team, but got along well with JCVD.
 He believed that this time would be easier than the last since the star will be doubly doubled (two doubles).